dr-jts/games/cards.md

 OR which total higher than some other player's hand.

 ### Setup
-* Each player gets 3 chips
+* Each player gets 3 chips (or coins)

 ### Deal
 * Cut for deal (high card), or choose a dealer
 * 3 cards to each player
-* Stock is placed face down
+* Stock is placed **face down**
-* One card placed face up for discard pile
+* One card placed **face up** for discard pile

+### Scoring
+* Aces are high
+* Face cards are worth 10
+* A hand value is the highest total of set of cards **in one suit**

 ### Play
 * At the start of their turn the player can **knock** if they think their hand is worth more than that of some other player
-  * when a player knocks, each other player gets one more chance to improve their hand.
-A player may declare 31, in which case they win the hand.
+  * After a player knocks each other player gets one more chance to improve their hand.
+  * A player may declare 31, in which case they win the hand.
 * Otherwise, the player draws a card from either stock or discard pile
-* The player can **declare 31** if their hand is worth 31 (e.g. Ace and two 10 cards in same suit).
-In this case they win the hand
+* The player can **declare 31** if their hand is worth 31 (i.e. Ace and two 10 cards in same suit).
+They win the hand.
 * Otherwise, they discard a card (but NOT the one drawn from the discard pile)

-### Scoring
-* Aces are high
-* Face cards are worth 10
-* A hand value is the highest total of set of cards in one suit

 ### Losing a Hand
-* If player declares 31, every other player loses
+* When a player declares 31, every other player loses
-* If player has knocked, the lowest hand(s) lose
+* When a player knocks, the lowest hand(s) lose (possibly including the knocker)
 * Losing players pay one chip into the kitty in the centre of the table.
   * A player who knocks and loses pays two chips (if they have that many)
 * In event of a draw, replay the hand